Nov 22, 2024 • 5 min read

 Located two hours from the capital by car, this small rural town has colonial architecture and cobblestone streets sparkling under the sun that make it feel timeless.
 Nicknamed the “cradle of tradition,” the Pampas town was a vibrant hub of gaucho life during the 19th century, beautifully depicted in the Ricardo Güiraldes’ novel Don Segundo Sombra.
 To delve deeper into gaucho culture, a visit to the Güiraldes Museum is a must.
 Housed in Güiraldes’ former family estate, the museum showcases well-preserved artifacts representing key elements of gaucho culture, from boleadoras (weapons used to ensnare cattle) to pulperías (grocery stores that also functioned as bars).

-One of my favorite things to do is sit in one of the town’s sunny squares while indulging in alfajores from La Olla de Cobre, Areco’s renowned chocolate shop.
-For accommodation, I highly recommend the Santa Ana Boutique Hostel: centrally located, with beautiful interiors and reasonable prices.
+One of my favorite things to do is sit in a sunny square while indulging in alfajores (dulce de leche sandwich cookies) from La Olla de Cobre, Areco’s renowned chocolate shop.
+For accommodation, I highly recommend Pampas de Areco: located just south of the town center, with 30 rooms, a spa, beautiful interiors and reasonable prices.
 When it comes to dining, a five-minute drive from town will take you to Restaurante Histórico Lacarra, where you can savor delicious, classically Argentine food while enjoying the ambiance of an old townhouse.
-And, of course, no visit to San Antonio de Areco is complete without a stop at the legendary Boliche de Bessonart Bar for a Fernet Cola.
+And, of course, no visit to San Antonio de Areco is complete without a stop at the legendary Boliche de Bessonart Bar for a Fernet Cola (a type of bittersweet Italian liqueur mixed with cola, poured over ice).
 The historic bar (over 200 years old) wouldn’t look out of place in a Western movie, and is a great place to mix with local families, gauchos and other tourists.

 A 3.5-hour flight – and a world away – from BA: Ushuaia